google/docsy-example/content/en/docs/Classes/Rogue.md

 http://dragon-venom.com/poison/
 ![Cattura2](https://user-images.githubusercontent.com/40521706/76660773-00ad6300-657a-11ea-83b2-d118c5b354d8.PNG)

+Now let's pass on what makes rogue the most op class, the poisons.

-There are various poison with various effects but mainly divides into 2 groups: Utility and DPS The utility poisons are:
+There are various poisons with various effects but mainly divides into 2 groups: Utility and DPS The utility poisons are:
 * Messenger's bane it's made with Larkspur and gives snare (the target won't be able to move)
 * Myrmidon's sloth it's made with Oleander and gives slow (the target movement will be slowed)